 We work with the top professionals in the industry to maximize our clients’ success, including film and television agents, managers, and producers; publicists and marketing experts; foreign agents; speaker’s bureaus; freelance editors; and writing collaborators.

-Alex has also worked in marketing at the Putnam Berkley Publishing Group; been a clerk at Kramerbooks in Washington, DC; and spent three years in the literature program at the National Endowment for the Arts while getting his MFA in fiction writing.
+Prior to becoming an agent, Alex worked in marketing at the Putnam Berkley Publishing Group and spent three years in the literature program at the National Endowment for the Arts.

-Alex has been interviewed and quoted in publications like Publisher’s Weekly, the Wall Street Journal, and Entertainment Weekly, which called him “an A-list agent.”
+Alex has been interviewed and quoted in publications like Publisher’s Weekly, the Wall Street Journal, Kirkus Reviews, and Entertainment Weekly, which called him “an A-list agent.”
 He is a graduate of the Johns Hopkins University and the MFA program at American University.
-He lives in New York City with his wife, Sarah, a book editor, and their daughters, Gabrielle and Vivienne.
+He lives in the New York City suburbs with his wife, Sarah, a book editor, and their daughters, Gabrielle and Vivienne.

 Kasey Poserina handles contracts for Glass Literary Management.
 Most recently, she worked at Simon & Schuster as a Contracts Director where she handled all aspects of contract drafting and negotiation for the following imprints: Free Press, Touchstone, Howard Books, and Simon & Schuster Audio.
 Prior to working at Simon & Schuster, Kasey was the Associate Director of Business Affairs at a major New York literary agency, where she worked with over ten literary agents reviewing and negotiating book publishing agreements, audio publishing agreements, publishing agreements with British and foreign language publishers, first serial licenses, film agreements, and author-writer collaboration agreements.
 She lives in Westport, Connecticut with her husband, Ron P., and their son, Ben.